CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     2018/11/09 22:47:15.071381 ZEBRA: [EC 4043309151] VNI 1002: MAC aa:22:aa:aa:aa:aa IP 10.0.0.9 detected as duplicate during remote update, from VTEP 172.16.0.16

-### <span>Freeze a Detected Duplicate Address</span>
+#### <span>Freeze a Detected Duplicate Address</span>

-Cumulus Linux provides a *freeze* option that takes action on a detected duplicate address.
+Cumulus Linux 3.7.3 and later provides a *freeze* option that takes action on a detected duplicate address.
 You can freeze the address *permanently* (until you intervene) or for a *defined amount of time*, after which it is cleared automatically.

 When you enable the freeze option and a duplicate address is detected: